stanford-mast/nn_dataflow/README.rst

   layers, and output partitioning for FC layers.
 - ``--batch-partitioning`` and ``--ifmap-partitioning``: whether the hybrid partitioning also explores batch and input partitioning.
+- ``--dimensional-partition``: constrains each partitioning scheme to only be mapped to one physical array dimension.

 Code Structure